brentp/echtvar/README.md

 expression are written.
 Since `echtvar` is so fast, writing the output is a bottleneck so filtering can actually *increase* the speed.

+read more at the [why of echtvar](https://github.com/brentp/echtvar/wiki/why)

+### Getting started.

+Get a static binary and pre-encoded echtvar files for gnomad v3.1.2 (hg38) here: https://github.com/brentp/echtvar/releases/latest

 ### usage

-make (`encode`) a new echtvar file. this is usually done once  (or download from those provided in the Release pages) and then the file can be re-used for the `annotate` step with each new query file.
+make (`encode`) a new echtvar file. this is usually done once  (or download from those provided in the [Release pages](https://github.com/brentp/echtvar/releases/latest)) and then the file can be re-used for the `annotate` step with each new query file.

 ```